Return to Course Catalog

 Dementia Caregivers' Education and Support

 Caring for a loved one with dementia won't be as overwhelming if you are prepared and have support.
-Our Dementia Caregivers' Education and Support classes offer you the tools, tips, and techniques you need to improve your caregiving skills and strengthen your relationship with your loved one.
+Our Dementia Caregivers' Education and Support classes offer you the tools, tips and techniques you need to improve your caregiving skills and strengthen your relationship with your loved one.
 Whether you're dealing with Alzheimer's, Vascular Dementia, or other forms of dementia like Lewy Body or Parkinson's, you'll gain an understanding of the condition and learn how to make the best choices for you and your family.

 Through a series of related but independent classes, you'll learn to understand what is happening, how to manage inappropriate behaviors that may manifest, how caregivers can avoid burnout, and what essential community resources are available.
 You’ll also learn about the legal, financial, and medical steps you can take now to avoid future problems.
 Each class stands alone, but taking them all provides a comprehensive view that will empower you to support your loved one safely and effectively.
 The classes and materials are free, so don't miss this opportunity to gain valuable experience-based insights that can make all the difference in your caregiving journey.